How do you diagnose a blown head gasket? Do gasket sealers work? How much for head gasket repairs in the UK?

 This sealer contains chemicals that plug cracks in the head gasket - which may prevent - or at least delay - a serious fault.

-Compared to a full repair job, it's very affordable - costing up to £40.
+Compared to the head gasket price for a full repair job, it's very affordable - costing up to £40.

 You simply add a head gasket sealer to your radiator and it sets about finding cracks and perforations to seal.